-Snails are so abundant in gardens that some damage has to be tolerated.
+Snails are often so abundant in gardens that some damage has to be tolerated.
 They cannot be eradicated so target control measures on protecting the more vulnerable plants, such as hostas, seedlings, vegetables and soft young shoots on herbaceous plants.

-Following the manufactures instructions Scatter slug pellets thinly around vulnerable plants, such as seedlings, vegetables and young shoots on herbaceous plants.
+Following the manufactures instructions scatter slug pellets thinly around vulnerable plants, such as seedlings, vegetables and young shoots on herbaceous plants.
 It is important store pellets safely and scatter them thinly as they can harm other wildlife, pets and young children if eaten in quantity.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)